Dimeco, Inc. logo

 Honesdale, Pennsylvania 18431

-Notice is hereby given that the Annual Meeting of Stockholders of Dimeco, Inc., will be held at the Community Room of the Chamber of the Northern Poconos located at 32 Commercial Street, Honesdale, Pennsylvania, on Thursday, April 27, 2023, at 2:00 p.m., local time, for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders of Dimeco, Inc., will be held at the Support Center of The Dime Bank located at 1055 Texas Palmyra Highway, Honesdale, Pennsylvania, on Thursday, April 25, 2024, at 2:00 p.m., local time, for the following purposes:

 Your vote is very important, regardless of the number of shares you own.
 We encourage you to vote by proxy so that your shares will be represented and voted at the Annual Meeting even if you cannot attend.
 All stockholders of record can vote online, by telephone or by written proxy card.
 To obtain directions to attend the Annual Meeting and vote in person, please call Effie Slattery at 570-253-1970.
 However, if you are a stockholder whose shares are not registered in your own name, you will need additional documentation from your record holder to vote in person at the Annual Meeting.